mzuzak/CLAP_Attack/README.md

 ## Benchmarks

-All benchmarks from the ICCAD'22 manuscript can be found in the `probing_benchmarks' directory.
+All benchmarks from the ICCAD'22 manuscript can be found in the `probing_benchmarks` directory.
 The correct key value for each of these benchmarks is contained in the `probing_benchmarks/iccad_benchmark_keys.txt`.

 ## Troubleshooting: